-In year 13, students continue to work on a major project which forms their Non-Examined Assessment which is 50% of their final grade.
-Within this unit of work, students are permitted to specialise in the area of design that interests them and with any material or range of materials they choose.
-Students work on this unit for most of the year and this involves key sections of study: identifying an opportunity, problem or need, iterative design which involves design, development, modelling, testing and evaluation.
+In year 13, you will continue to work on your Non-Examined Assessment (NEA).
+Within this unit of work, you are permitted to specialise in the area of design that interests you and work with any material or range of materials you choose.
+You will work on this unit for most of the year and it involves key sections of study: identifying an opportunity, problem or need, iterative design which involves design, development, modelling, testing and evaluation.
+You must work closely with a potential client.